GITMCode/GITM/srcDoc/common_inputs.md

-# Input Files {#indices.sec}
+# Common Inputs {#indices.sec}

+This only touches on the most frequently changed input options.
+For a full reference of all available inputs, please see [All Inputs](inputs.md)

+!!!note
-All of these auxiliary input files should be kept in the same directory as the GITM executable and the `UAM.in` file.
+    All of the auxiliary input (data) files can be kept in the same directory as the GITM executable and the `UAM.in` file.
+Otherwise, the path should be specified relative to the GITM executable.

 ## IMF and Solar Wind {#imf.sec}